Income

 By your 70s, you’ll likely have left the workforce for good and will be preparing to tackle late retirement, which includes finalizing estate planning.

-During your working years, “retirement” can seem like a faraway goal rather than a phase of life.
-But once it arrives, it becomes pretty clear that there’s more than one phase of retirement.
-There’s the early phase, which involves making a retirement budget and preparing to make the move.
-Then there’s the earlier phase post-retirement, where you’re still getting your spending down and working out how much to take from savings.
-But as you shift to the middle and later phases, you’ll still need to balance things out.
+During your working years, "retirement" can seem like a faraway goal rather than a phase of life.
+But once it arrives, it becomes clear that there's more than one retirement phase.
+There's the early phase, which involves making a retirement budget and preparing to make the move.
+Then there's the earlier phase post-retirement, where you're still getting your spending down and working out how much to take from savings.
+But you'll still need to balance things out as you shift to the middle and later phases.

 No matter where you are in preparing for retirement, budgeting is essential.
-Here are some tips to help you set a budget and manage it from your early through your late retirement phases.
+Here are some tips to help you set and manage a budget from early through late retirement phases.

 Budgeting for the 4 Financial Phases of Retirement

-Chances are, your budgeting and planning will evolve during your post-retirement years.
+Your budgeting and planning will likely evolve during your post-retirement years.
 Understanding the four main phases can help you see how your needs will change.

 Questions about your retirement plan?
 We're here to help.